worldInColors/weather-app/README.md

 - Added loading state
 - Made the search functional when you click on a result

+#### Day 5

+- Made images and icons pre-load so they dont flicker
+- Made icons work depending on weather
+- Made the dropdown in the hourlyforecast show the current day at the first option to improve UX
+- Made the DailyForecast show Today's weather as Today instead of the day name

 ---

 ### What I learned